Resources for Immigrant Communities During COVID-19 Pandemic

 DCWP also accepts consumer and labor complaints and continues to provide services online.
 Check the DWCP website for the list of available services and how to contact the office.

 New York City Small Business Services (SBS) has published plain language industry guides as a tool for small businesses to adhere to the latest mandatory guidance and to share best practices.
-For more information on the guides, visit nyc.gov/business.
+For more information on the guides and forms/templates, visit nyc.gov/business.

 City and Community Resources for LGBTQ+ New Yorkers